khalid-hussain/shaheen/chap8.md

 and Granada's fighters were displaying individual feats of valor.
 The battle began when one of Ferdinand's knights, who was covered in metal from head to toe, galloped forward and stood in the battlefield.
 He raised his sword.
-Naeem bin Ridwan, who wore an aventail on his head and a light coat-of-mail on his body, galloped forward.
+Naeem bin Ridwan, who wore an aventail on his head and a light coat of mail on his body, galloped forward.

 The swords of both the horse riders clashed.
 Because of his heavy armor, the